stefanobartoletti/nuxt-social-share/README.md

 ### `url`

-- Required: **No**
+- Required: `No`
+- Type: `String`
-- Default: **The current page URL**
+- Default: `the current page URL`

-The actual URL that will be shared on the selected social network.
+The URL that will be shared on the selected social network.

 Defaults to the current page URL.
-Usually you don't need another value as a share button on most cases is used to share the page where it is located.
-But if you need to provide a custom URL, you can do it by this prop.
+On most cases you don't need another value, but if you need to provide another URL, you can do so with this prop.

-Whether the "Share" label should be rendered or not.
-It is `true` by default, when set to `false` only the icon will be displayed.

 ## ↗️ Supported networks

 A list of the currently supported networks and of their URL arguments.

-> **Note**
-> Currently I have only included networks that I use and that I have personally tested to be working.
-More are planned to be added, contributions are welcome.

-> **Important**
-> At the moment only the `url` argument is implemented.
-More, like `title`, `text` and other, are planned for future release.
-> Anyway, please note that only `url` is strictly required for the sharing to work: other metadata will be automatically retrived from Open Graph meta tags, that you always should properly set in your webpages.

 | Social Network | `url` | Notes |
 | --- | --- | --- |